jonasjancarik/door-pin/README.md

 Launch the API server with `uvicorn api:app` (or with the `--reload` flag for development).

 You need to obtain a bearer token first to use the API directly - you can do it through the web app and extracting the bearer token from the `Authorization` header of the requests.
-This isn't ideal for development, so I am planning to add an environment variable to enable unauthenticated access to the API for development purposes.
+There is functionality for proper API keys in the API, but it is not tested and implemented in the frontend client app yet.